Masoumeh Ebtekar: Role in the Islamic Revolution and the Iran hostage crisis (1979–1981)

 She was an advisor of Shahla Habibi, head of the 'Bureau of Women's Affairs' under administration Akbar Hashemi Rafsanjani in the 1990s, and was reportedly the "main driving-force" behind the office.

 In the 2012 film Argo, Ebtekar was portrayed by Nikka Far and called only "Tehran Mary" in the credits.

-Vice presidency first term (1997–2005)
+Head of the Department of Environment (1997–2005)

 Ebtekar was the first woman to serve as vice-president of Iran when the reformists came to power.
 Along with Zahra Shojaei, she participated in the first cabinet since the Islamic Revolution to include women.
 She has been described as a leftist in Mohammad Khatami's alliance.
 Ebtekar headed the Department of Environment for eight years, introducing major structural, organizational and directional changes enabling a re-engineering of the government body.
 During her tenure environmental awareness and support for civil society activism in this area was enhanced.